Massacre at Central High: Plot

 The school changes after the bullies' deaths.
 At first the students support each other, but soon the formerly tormented students become bullies themselves, and try to form alliances with David to control the school.
 In due course more deaths occur: Arthur is killed when his hearing-aid malfunctions, Oscar's locker explodes when he opens it, and Rodney's car blows up when he starts the engine.
 While camping under a cliff, Spoony, Mary, and Jane find a box of dynamite but ignore it; when they return to their tent for a threesome, an explosion causes a rockslide, killing them also.

 The police blame Spoony, Mary, and Jane for the carnage, but Mark is aware that David is responsible.
-He tells Theresa they must prevent David from killing more people at the school dance with a bomb he has planted in the school basement.
-Realizing the only way to stop David is by playing on the last sympathies he has towards them, Mark and Theresa enter the gym where the dance is being held and tell David that if he really wants to kill everyone then he will have to kill them too.
-David rushes to the basement and retrieves the bomb, and as he tries to defuse it, he takes it outside where it explodes, killing him.
+David bluntly confirms this for his old friend, stating that he killed the bullies to give the tormented students a chance to be happy, but was so disgusted to see them turn into even worse people that he killed them as well.
+He also calls himself a "madman" while laughing mirthlessly.
+Mark tells Theresa they must prevent David from killing more people at the school dance with a bomb he has planted in the school basement.
+Realizing the only way to stop David is by playing on the last sympathies he has towards them, Mark and Theresa enter the gym where the dance is being held.
+David tells them to leave or they'll die, but they both tell him they're not going anywhere regardless of what that will mean for them.
+David begins to leave the school but then turns around and limps to the basement, where he removes the bomb.
+He takes the device outside to dismantle it but there isn't enough time and it blows up, killing him instantly and bringing everyone outside to see the fiery aftermath.
 To save David's reputation, Mark and Theresa agree to tell the police that Spoony, Mary, and Jane had planted the bomb, and that David had given his life to save everyone.

 Cast

-Production
+Production and release

 Massacre at Central High was written and directed by Rene Daalder in his second feature-film effort, having previously directed the 1969 Dutch drama film De blanke slavin (Trans: The White Slave).
 Daalder had been recommended to producers Jerome Bauman, and Harold Sobel by Russ Meyer, for whom Daalder had written an unproduced script.
 Lead actor Derrel Maury was originally cast in the supporting role of Rodney, but later switched roles with fellow actor Rex Sikes.
 Principal photography commenced in early 1976 over a three-week period in Los Angeles and Malibu.
 Exteriors of the fictional Central High were shot at Pomona College while interior scenes were shot in Villa Cabrini High School in Burbank.